The Krion Conquest

-The Krion Conquest, known in Japan as Magical Kids Doropie (まじかるキッズどろぴー, Majikaru Kizzu Doropī), or more simply Magical Doropie (まじかるどろぴー), is a side-scrolling action-adventure video game for the Nintendo Entertainment System, developed by Vic Tokai in 1990.
+The Krion Conquest (Note: Known in Japan as Magical Kids Doropie (まじかるキッズどろぴー, Majikaru Kizzu Doropī)) or more simply Magical Doropie (まじかるどろぴー), is a side-scrolling action-adventure video game for the Nintendo Entertainment System, developed by Vic Tokai in 1990.
 Later, Genki Mobile ported the game to Japanese mobile phones.

 Gameplay

 Players control a wand-wielding character that fires different types of projectiles based on the wand type the player has selected.
 The wand selection is signaled by the changes in the player's outfit color.
 The powers included are the normal shot (red outfit), the phoenix ability (pink outfit), the freeze shot (blue outfit), the bouncing ball shot (green outfit), the shield ability (orange outfit), and the broom ability (purple outfit).
 The gameplay resembles Capcom's Mega Man series, while the cutscenes resemble the ones in Tecmo's NES version of Ninja Gaiden.

 However, unlike the first three Mega Man titles, The Krion Conquest allows players to shoot directly upward, crouch to dodge enemies and projectiles, and charge attacks.
 (This action was later incorporated in Mega Man 4 and most of the later Mega Man titles that feature the charging "Mega Buster".)